dlivingston/resume/README.md

 * Spearheaded the establishment of a style guide and coding best practices for CDC’s informational website using React.js, improving development efficiency.
 * Managed regular standup meetings, ensuring timely communication and adherence to project goals.
-* Developed custom Vue.js components for an AI chatbot interface, elevating the user interaction experience.
+* Developed custom Vue 3 components for an AI chatbot interface, elevating the user interaction experience.

 ---